Operation Francis Marion

-Operation Francis Marion was a 4th Infantry Division and 173rd Airborne Brigade operation that took place in Pleiku, Darlac and the Kon Tum Provinces, South Vietnam, lasting from 6 April to 11 October 1967.
+Operation Francis Marion was a 4th Infantry Division and 173rd Airborne Brigade operation that took place in Pleiku, Darlac and Kon Tum Provinces, South Vietnam, lasting from 6 April to 11 October 1967.

 Background

 The operation was a continuation of the recently concluded Operation Sam Houston in the same general area.
-4th Infantry Division commander MG William R. Peers planned a defense in depth against People's Army of Vietnam (PAVN) incursions from Base Areas 701 and 702 across the Cambodian border.
+4th Infantry Division commander Major general William R. Peers planned a defense in depth against People's Army of Vietnam (PAVN) incursions from Base Areas 701 and 702 across the Cambodian border.

 Operation

 Operation Francis Marion commenced on 6 April.
 The 1st Brigade, 4th Infantry Division deployed in an arc 20 km east of the Cambodian border along Highway 14B and the north-south line of U.S. Special Forces camps at Plei Djereng, Đức Cơ and Plei Me, with the 2nd Brigade held as a reserve force.
 Special Forces, CIDG units and the 4th Division's long-range reconnaissance teams would search the area west of this line to the Cambodian border.
 The Army of the Republic of Vietnam (ARVN) 23rd Division extended the screen south into Darlac Province and the 42nd Regiment of the 22nd Division extended it north into Kon Tum Province, split between Kon Tum city and Tân Cảnh Base Camp.

-The operation saw isolated skirmishes in its first 2 weeks, then in mid-April Special Forces teams reported engaging a PAVN battalion in northern Darlac Province and several days later they reported sighting 2 PAVN companies 70 km south of Plei Me.
-In response to these reports on 24 April MG Peers sent a 1st Brigade battalion task force into northern Darlac Province.
+The operation saw isolated skirmishes in its first two weeks, then in mid-April Special Forces teams reported engaging a PAVN battalion in northern Darlac Province and several days later they reported sighting two PAVN companies 70 km south of Plei Me.
+In response to these reports on 24 April Peers sent a 1st Brigade battalion task force into northern Darlac Province.

 On 28 April, the 2nd Battalion, 8th Infantry Regiment patrolling north of Plei Me ambushed a group of PAVN killing 13 and the remainder fled into a fortified base camp.
-The 2/18th Infantry were unable to break through the PAVN defenses despite air and artillery strikes.
-The following morning, supported by 2 tanks and M113s, they entered the camp but found it deserted.
-The force continued to advance, finding another base camp which was soon overrun by the tanks firing canister rounds, by mid-afternoon the battle was over, 138 PAVN soldiers from the 95B Regiment had been killed for the loss of 1 U.S. killed.
+The 2/8th Infantry were unable to break through the PAVN defenses despite air and artillery strikes.
+The following morning, supported by two tanks and M113s, they entered the camp but found it deserted.
+The force continued to advance, finding another base camp which was soon overrun by the tanks firing canister rounds, by mid-afternoon the battle was over, 138 PAVN soldiers from the 95B Regiment had been killed for the loss of one U.S. killed.
 On searching the base, the 2/8th Infantry found 42 weapons, supplies and ammunition and a notebook detailing PAVN objectives for the rainy season offensive, including the 2nd Brigade base at Landing Zone Oasis and the Special Forces camps at Plei Djereng, Đức Cơ and Plei Me.

 On 1 May, a U.S. company repulsed a battalion-size attack near Đức Cơ.
-A prisoner revealed that 2 battalions of the 66th Regiment had recently arrived in the area around Đức Cơ and they planned to attack the Special Forces on 6 June, before attacking Plei Me.
+A prisoner revealed that two battalions of the 66th Regiment had recently arrived in the area around Đức Cơ and they planned to attack the Special Forces on 6 June, before attacking Plei Me.